linkspreed/Seedspreed/Special_Works.md

+### 26.06.2023 (announcement Seedspreed)
+- 🌱🚀 Exciting news!
+We just added Seedspreed to our subdomain system 🎉🌐 With https://seedspreed.cf, you'll now be redirected to https://seedspreed.linkspreed.com.
+But don't worry, nothing changes for you!
+You can keep using the platform with all your existing data as usual.
+Have you tried it yet? #Seedspreed #Linkspreed #Subdomain #Update 💻🌿

 ### 19.05.2023 (announcement Seedspreed)
 - 🌱🚀 Breaking news: Seedspread just released version 4.2.1! 🎉🎉 Check out the patch notes on Github and see how we fixed the pesky bugs our users reported.
 Have you updated yet?
 Any issues you want to report? #Seedspread #techupdates #newrelease 💻📱